Christopher-L-Massie/OSRS-COMPANION/README.md

           -Make your logs public or private

+          -Different Types of Logs Also!

+                    -Margin Tracking for low effort merchanting

+                    -Profit Tracking to keep track of your gold made!

 -Create a customer calculator that others can vote on/use and modify to create even more calculators